celias456/Elias_2022a/README.md

 # elias_2022a
-Replication code for "Adaptive Learning with Heterogeneous Expectations in an Estimated Medium-Scale New Keynesian Model"
+Replication code for Elias (2022), "Adaptive Learning with Heterogeneous Expectations in an Estimated Medium-Scale New Keynesian Model", Journal of Macroeconomics

 AL: Adaptive learning with homogeneous expectations
 ALH: Adaptive learning with heterogeneous expectations